withastro/docs/src/pages/en/guides/markdown-content.md

 };
 ```

 We suggest [using an existing theme](https://github.com/shikijs/shiki/blob/main/scripts/themeSources.ts#L40-L68) as a base before getting started.
-This way, you can find-and-replace with your desired styling before diving _too_ deeply into all available options (spoiler: there's quite a few!).
+This way, you can find-and-replace with your desired styling before diving _too_ deeply into all available options (spoiler: there's quite a few!)

 You can also [check the custom theme for this very website](https://github.com/withastro/docs/blob/main/syntax-highlighting-theme.ts) (docs.astro.build) to see how we set everything up.